joefiorini/textareaAutoHeight/README.md

 You might be asking yourself how you can contribute to such an awesome project.
 Look no further, here's your answer:

-1. Open an issue demonstrating the problem with a clear use case (what did you do, what did you expect to happen, what actually happened?) - Gist, [CodePen](http://www.codepen.io) or [jsfiddle](http://www.jsfiddle.net) happily accepted
+1. Open an issue demonstrating the problem with a clear use case (what did you do, what did you expect to happen, what actually happened?) – Gist, [CodePen](http://www.codepen.io) or [jsfiddle](http://www.jsfiddle.net) happily accepted
 2. Fix the issue you found and open a pull request
 3. Describe your fix and why you made any changes unrelated to the fix

 ### Known Issues

-If you __really__ want to contribute, here's a good place to start:
+If you _really_ want to contribute, here's a good place to start:

-1. Caret positioning is probably messed up in IE - I did my best to maintain cross-browser support but haven't had the chance to check in IE yet.
+1. Caret positioning is probably messed up in IE – I did my best to maintain cross-browser support but haven't had the chance to check in IE yet.
 If anyone is up to the challenge, please try inserting/deleting text at arbitrary positions throughout the textarea and see if it works or breaks.
+2. It doesn't work when pasting text – obviously this needs to be fixed, and soon; if someone else can get to it before I can, great!
+If not, I'll get to it eventually.
-2. Performance?
+3. Performance?
 It stills feels a tiny bit sluggish.

 ### Double Plus Bonus